Regardless of the years of experience, you have had on the road it’s no doubt that you are likely to forget some important road safety tips.

 If you are an experienced driver, you may feel the speed limits are too restricting and be tempted to use your speed.

-When over speeding, you put your life in danger and the lives of others.
+When speeding, you put your life in danger and the lives of others.
 Avoid the last-minute rush to your destination by starting your journey some minutes earlier.

 Some road conditions such as poorly lit areas, bad weather, and a road under repair are reasons why you shouldn’t speed.